HamishPayne/CODE-WORDS/Classroom/Week-04/readme.md

 ![](ImmersionVR_Reader.gif)
 [ImmersionVR Reader Version 2.0](https://www.youtube.com/watch?v=zS3nDbYyrpA&t=147s&ab_channel=immersionVR) A Virtual Reality reader program for Oculus Go.

+Most of the class this week revolved around coding.
+Karen introduced us working with words and typography in Processing.
+We produced a spinning word that grew and shrunk with the mouse coordinates (a).
+The possibilities of interactivity with the type is something I am keen to explore further.
+Karen also tought us how to make a [spirograph](https://en.wikipedia.org/wiki/Spirograph) in Processing.

 *What is the opposite of reading?*
 *What is accessible reading?*
 *What does universal reading look like?*
 *What comes after the Kindle?*

-Most of the class this week revolved around coding.
-Karen introduced us working with words and typography in Processing.
-We produced a spinning word that grew and shrunk with the mouse coordinates.
-The possibilities of interactivity with the type is something that would be cool to use in the major project